lucahost/omi/docs/https_validation.md

 The OMI library is typically linked against OpenSSL that is installed from `brew` and not the TLS library that comes builtin to macOS.
 Since `PSWSMan>=2.2.0` it could now be linked to the `port` installed OpenSSL if `brew` is either not installed or has not installed the `openssl` package.
 When you install `openssl` with `brew`, the install process will take a copy of the existing system keychain and place it into a directory it itself uses.
+When you install `openssl` with `port`, make sure to also install [curl-ca-bundle](https://ports.macports.org/port/curl-ca-bundle/details/) to provide OMI with a default set of trusted certificate roots.
 Any libraries that are linked to this OpenSSL install will use that directory and not the system keychain.
 Ultimately this means that it will trust any CAs that were present in the macOS keychain when OpenSSL was installed but if you wish to add any more CAs you need to add it yourself.